Characterizing the Feasible Payoff Set of OLG Repeated Games: Examples

+As $\Delta$ becomes smaller (either because players interact for a longer period or because they discount more), players put more weight on the payoffs obtained when they are young.
+Each colored region in the figure corresponding to a certain $a^1 \in A$ represents the payoff vectors that can be achieved from playing $a^1$ over the first overlap and various $a^2 \in \{CC, DC, DD, CD \}$ over the second overlap.
+The effect of a smaller $\Delta$ is represented by each region becoming horizontally narrower as player 1's payoff of the four payoff vectors becomes close to $u_1 (a^1)$, and vertically more spread out as player 2's payoff becomes close to $u_2(a^2)$.
+Thus, in the limit of $\Delta$ converging to $0$, each region becomes a vertical line and their convex combination becomes the rectangle.

-It is notable that as $\Delta$ changes the sequences of action profiles that generate the extreme points of the feasible payoff set may change.
+It is notable that as $\Delta$ changes, the sequences of action profiles that achieve the extreme points of the feasible payoff set may change.
 For instance, when $\Delta$ is large enough (e.g., $\Delta = 2/3$), $(CC, CC)$ yields an extreme point.
-As $\Delta$ becomes smaller (e.g., $\Delta = 1/3$), it is not anymore an extreme point while $(DC, CD)$ becomes a new sequence corresponding one of the extreme points.
-As $\Delta$ becomes even smaller, $(CC, CD)$ is ``dominated'' by $(DC, CD)$.
-Intuitively, when $\Delta$ is sufficiently small each player should play the action profile that maximizes her/his payoff in order to be on the efficient frontier.
+Thus, no intertemporal trading is needed to achieve the payoff.
+As $\Delta$ becomes smaller (e.g., $\Delta = 1/3$), $(CC, CC)$ no longer generates an extreme point, while $(DC, CD)$ becomes a new sequence corresponding to one of the extreme points.
+Intuitively, as $\Delta$ becomes smaller, the benefit of intertemporal trading, such as $(DC,CD)$, becomes larger.
+Note that for sufficiently small $\Delta$, each player should play the action profile that maximizes her/his payoff in order to be on the efficient frontier.